I love travelling in Asia. I've visited Cambodia, Laos, Indonesia, Thailand, and the Philippines. I hope you enjoy my articles.

 Kuang Si Falls is located near Luang Prabang and is one of Laos’s most beautiful waterfalls.
 This waterfall is popular among both tourists and locals.
 At the base of the falls, you’ll see turquoise water flowing over flat limestone ledges.
 About halfway up is a large pool that’s perfect for swimming; there’s even a vine that visitors love to swing off of.

-Above the pool is a beautiful 60-meter fall that’s absolutely worth a small walk to see it.
+Above the pool is a beautiful 60-meter fall that’s absolutely worth a short walk to see it.

 2. Tat Sae Waterfall Laos